Part 6 -

 It took the IOF multiple days to get back the Gaza envelope and have it under their self-proclaimed control again.
 There was no denying the Al-Aqsa Flood as an anti-colonial revolt was a failure for Israeli forces to protect their own perimeter.

-In the aftermath, Israeli Prime Minister Benjamin Netanyahu – and the many others in power – decided to seek endless revenge.
+In the aftermath, Israeli Prime Minister Benjamin Netanyahu – and the many others in power – used it as a pretext to seek endless revenge.
+This was built on decades and decades of dehumanizing propaganda against Palestinians that set up the ability for what was to come.

 The Endless & Ruthless Reaction

-Within the first days after October 7, Hamas put out offers to to work out a deal right away for the Israeli hostages.
+Within the first days after October 7, Hamas made it clear they were ready to work out a deal right away for the Israeli hostages.
 However, these discussions were rejected by the Israeli government and military, who would later make it clear that those hostages taken were never a true priority.
 The attacks started right away on Gaza, the very same day martyring hundreds of Palestinians in airstrikes.

 Quickly, there was verbal expression of genocidal intent.
 Israeli Defense Minister Yoav Gallant, for example, said on October 9: "We are imposing a complete siege on the city of Gaza.
 There will be no electricity, no food, no water, no fuel, everything is closed.
 We are fighting human animals and we are acting accordingly."